A spin-optomechanical quantum interface enabled by an ultrasmall mechanical and optical mode volume cavity: Discussion

 Our spin-optomechanical architecture applies to other material platforms besides diamond.
 For example, silicon (Si) and silicon carbide (SiC) have been used for optomechanics \cite{eichenfield2009optomechanical,chan2012optimized, ren2020two, lu2015high,lu2019silicon,lu2020silicon} and have quantum emitters including carbon-based T-centers, phosphorus vacancies, and boron impurities \cite{bergeron2020silicon, ruskov2013onchip}.
 In particular, Si with B:Si acceptor impurities has been considered for operating spin-phonon coupled systems as an acoustic alternative to circuit-cavity QED \cite{ruskov2013onchip}.
-Here, we have shown that with an intentionally designed optomechanical cavity, one can achieve $g_{sm}$ much larger than previously proposed--which should be the case irrespective of the material, whether diamond, silicon, or another alternative--alongside respectable $g_{om}$, such that the full spin-optomechanical interface's performance can be evaluated (see Table ~\ref{table 1}).
-We have analyzed this interface assuming a SiV$^-$ spin, which has well-documented spin-strain parameters \cite{hepp2014electronic,meesala2018strain}; however this spin is indistinguishable above single-Kelvin temperatures \cite{trusheim2020transform}.
+Here, we have shown that with an intentionally designed optomechanical cavity, one can achieve $g_{sm}$ much larger than previously proposed--which should be the case irrespective of the material, whether diamond, silicon, or another alternative--alongside respectable $g_{om}$, such that the full spin-optomechanical interface's performance can be evaluated (see Table ~\ref{spin table}).
+We have analyzed this interface assuming a SiV$^-$ spin, which has well-documented spin-strain parameters \cite{hepp2014electronic,meesala2018strain}; however the spin-dephasing time is highly limited above single-Kelvin temperatures due to electron-phonon dephasing \cite{jahnke2015electron}.
 As such, future works may use this spin-optomechanical framework while selecting a suitable combination of material platform and temperature-robust, highly strain-tunable spin defect.
-The ability to separately engineer quantum memories and spin-photon interfaces, while retaining efficient interfacing between them even at moderate temperatures up to 40 K, will provide much-needed design freedom in applications from quantum networks to computing to sensing.
+The beauty of this platform is that, given sideband-resolved cooling of nanomechanical oscillators at a few Kelvin\cite{qiu2020laser} or $\sim 20$ K\cite{chan2011laser}, quantum operation of a solid-state spin would not be limited by optical lifetimes and instead enabled by state-of-the-art optomechanics.
+The ability to separately engineer quantum memories and spin-photon interfaces, while retaining efficient interfacing between them even at moderate temperatures up to 40 K, will provide much-needed design freedom in applications from quantum networks to computing to sensing. \revisiontwo{Our COMSOL file, code for COMSOL-python optimizer, QuTiP simulation can be found in our GitHub repository\cite{panand2257}}.